This post may contain affiliate links. Please read my disclosure policy.

 About This Recipe

-These healthy greek yogurt biscuits are perfect for breakfast sandwiches, biscuits and sausage gravy, or even as a side with soup, salad, or any main dish really!
+These healthy greek yogurt biscuits are perfect for sausage biscuits, biscuits and sausage gravy, or even as a side with chicken pot pie soup, harvest salad, or any main dish really!
 When is ever a bad time to have a biscuit?

-- Perfectly flakey, buttery and far from dry.
-Thanks to greek yogurt that keeps these biscuits nice and tender!
+- Far from dry thanks to the greek yogurt that keeps these biscuits nice and tender!

 - Family favorite recipe.
-A highly requested recipe from my husband and family, definitely one everyone loves and enjoys!
+Highly requested recipe from my husband and family, definitely one everyone loves and enjoys!

 - Baking powder – Needed to get this biscuits to rise!
 Make sure your baking powder is fresh.